Workshops That Engage, Educate & Inspire

 • This workshop explores the critical differences between codependency and interdependency in relationships, helping participants identify unhealthy patterns of self-sacrifice, control, or enmeshment, and move toward balanced, mutually supportive connections.
 Through guided discussions attendees will learn how to set healthy boundaries, foster emotional autonomy, and build interdependent relationships rooted in respect, trust, and self-awareness.
 The workshop offers practical tools to break free from codependent dynamics and embrace empowered, connected living.

-• Video - Sober by Kelly Clarkson
+• Video - The Codependency Tree. by narcissistapocalypse.com

 14. Shame